annagabain/LiveShare/2019-09-26/README.md

 ## Quirks

 * Using extension db.json makes the nodemon start to loop, as the db save makes nodemon restart the server.

+* Couldn't make PUT work with CURL.
+Switched to PATCH.
+[Difference explanation](https://www.testingexcellence.com/difference-put-patch-requests/)

+* await can only be used inside functions.